LimitPoint/TimeWarp/README.md

 3. **destination: String** - The path of the scaled video file.

-4. **integrator: Closure** - A time scaling function defined on the unit interval [0,1], whose derivitive is the instantaneous time scale factor.
+4. **integrator: Closure** - A function defined on the unit interval [0,1] whose *derivitive* is interpreted as the instantaneous time scale factor.
+Thus it can more naturally be provided as the definite integral of that derivitive, or summation of all local scaling up to that time.

 5. **progress: Closures** - A handler that is periodically executed to send progress images and values.